Skip to main content

 • Glucose and oxygen are converted into energy (ATP), CO₂, and water.

-• Involved in fatty acid oxidation, urea cycle, and amino acid metabolism.
+• Involved in fatty acid oxidation, the urea cycle, and amino acid metabolism.

 • Mitochondria help regulate calcium ion concentrations, important for muscle contraction and cell signaling.